mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 `RoomCtrl` accepts as dependencies the following components:

-- `$sce` - Used for setting the src of the video elements.
+- `$sce` - used for setting the source of the video elements
 - `VideoStream` - used for getting the video stream from the user's camera
 - `$location` - used for redirecting the user to the room's URL
 - `$routeParams` - used for getting the room id